Everything You Need to Know About ICOs

 Bottom line: An ICO is similar to a mix between an IPO and Online Crowdfunding, but for Cryptocurrency.
 You contribute X amount of an existing coin/token/cryptocurrency like Ethereum’s Ether; you get Y amount of a new [often Ethereum-based] token like KIN (at a set conversion rate) at a date set by the issuer of the token.

-Warnings: Where cryptocurrency trading and use is generally legal, China recently banned ICOs and generally speaking ICOs are in a murkier territory in terms of legality.
+Warnings: Cryptocurrency trading and use is generally legal.
+However, China recently banned ICOs and generally speaking ICOs are in a murkier territory in terms of legality.
 One must be extra cautious with ICOs.
 They could turn out to have different tax implications, and they could get banned in the future.
-READ THE WHITE-PAPER and DO YOUR RESEARCH before buying into an ICO (as the SEC warns, some of these are scams!)
+READ THE WHITE-PAPER and DO YOUR RESEARCH before buying into an ICO (as the SEC warns, some of these are scams.)

 TIP: Ethereum is (as of 2018) one of the leading blockchain platforms for ICOs.
 About 1/2 of ICOs use Ethereum’s blockchain to create unique cryptocurrency tokens and Ethereum-based “smart contracts” to do things like distribute tokens.
 The ICOs we discuss below are based on the Ethereum blockchain and are bought with Ethereum’s cryptocurrency/token/coin “ether.”
 They are “ERC-20 tokens” and can be stored in an ERC-20 wallet like MyEtherWallet.

 What is an Initial Coin Offering?